Our team are guided by a set of values that set us apart from other events. This is what XRACE is all about. Here are our values.

 XRACE went through many crazy incarnations and name changes.
 Poor friends were dragged out endlessly – to trial one crazy challenge idea after another before a name and format was decided on.

-Now into their sixth year, the team are still learning.
+We are still learning.
 From the production value standpoint, XRACE is incredibly difficult to produce.
 No other event goes out of its way to create as many moving parts as it takes to produce an event like XRACE.